Minimizing the negative impacts and maximizing the positive impacts

 Similarly, and in collaboration with local public authorities and social organisations, we identify the stakeholders to be aware of their expectations, needs, concerns, and aspirations.
 Among these stakeholders are neighbors, local authorities and associations, our customers and suppliers, in addition to all those who are legitimate holders of rights which we may impact.

 To that end, we perform Environmental, Social, and Health Impact Assessments (ESHIA).
 These assessments ensure that all potential impacts are identified as early as possible in the life cycle of a project, so that they're taken into account in the project's own design with the goal of preventing and mitigating their effects.
-The impact themselves and those resulting from our commercial relationships are taken into account, including the Extractive Business Partners.
+The impact themselves and those resulting from our business relationships are taken into account, including the Extractive Business Partners.
 The social impacts include impacts on human rights.

 Developing a social impact assessment methodology

-As of 2011, we have a company-wide internal regulation on environmental, social and health impact assessments that includes human rights in this assessment process.
+As of 2011, we have a company-wide internal regulation on environmental, social, and health impact assessments that includes human rights in this assessment process.

 The scope of this regulation includes the human rights set out in the Universal Declaration of Human Rights (1948) and the principles regarding rights established in the International Labor Organization’s Declaration on Fundamental Principles and Rights at Work and the eight Fundamental Conventions that implement them.